 Note: This is the second of two essays dealing with cosmic geocentrism: the idea that the Earth sits at rest at the center of a rotating universe.
 The first essay dealt with biblical testimony favorable to cosmic geocentrism; this one deals with the scientific.

 Let me say at the outset that I am not trained in the natural sciences.
-As you will soon see, in what follows I rely heavily upon the writings of scientific professionals, and in particular upon Christian writers with expertise in natural science.
+As you will soon see, in what follows I rely heavily upon the writings of scientific professionals, and in particular upon Christian thinkers with expertise in natural science.
 Feeling acutely my own vulnerability to misunderstanding and error, I would urge my readers to study these matters for themselves.
 However, I would also urge you to join me in insisting that genuine natural science must be understandable by thoughtful laymen, and that Christian laymen are wise to bring a healthy skepticism to the confident (and often baffling) assertions of modern scientists, many of whose views are based, not upon the Bible, but upon naturalistic assumptions and the ever-changing theories of finite, sinful man.

 I have extracted most of the material for this essay from my book on biblical cosmology, In Search of the Beginning: A Seeker’s Journey to the Origin of the Universe, Life, and Man (Redemption Press).
 Please see the end notes and bibliography of that book for further documentation of the statements made here.
 Also, please click on the links scattered through this essay, since they will take you to interesting articles and videos on this most fascinating subject.
 Finally, be sure to visit Philip Stott’s You-tube channel, where, in a series of short videos, he winsomely presents the fruits of decades of thinking on these matters (here).